arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 ### Updating Package Lists

-Before installing new software, it is important to update your package lists to make you are getting the latest versions.
-Running the command:
+Before installing new software or upgrading your system, it is essential to update your package lists to make sure you are getting the latest versions.

+Running `sudo apt update` downloads the most current package information from Debian's repositories.
+You will see output listing various repositories being checked, ending with a summary of available upgrades.

 ```bash
 sudo apt update